JosephTLyons/GUI-Delay-Time-Calculator/README.md

 Features still to add:

 * Change to whole BPM values and use modifier buttons to access 1/10th notes (or any other method to access these values
+* Add T and R button to keys that can be used to tap and reset BPM